 - Training.
 We offer one or two-session presentations that expose groups to the basic concepts and tools of Restorative Practices.
-To develop reasonably confident Restorative Practitioners, though, we recommend a sequence of three 3-hour sessions with groups of no more than 18.
-Participants will learn to use the tools at home or on the job, and bring back stories of their efforts so the group can learn together what worked or what didn’t, and why.
-Restoration can seem obvious, but unless participants are deliberate in using the tools and assessing the results, it’s hard to break old habits or advance new skills.We also recommend that some of your community participate in more intensive training offered at The Sargent Center.
-You need to prepare strong leaders to take over the work as YRP’s involvement recedes.
+To develop confident Restorative Practitioners, though, we recommend a sequence of three 3-hour sessions with groups of no more than 18.
+Participants will learn to use the tools at home or on the job, and bring back stories of their efforts, so the group can learn together what worked or what didn’t, and why.
+Restoration can seem obvious, but unless participants are deliberate in using the tools and assessing the results, it’s hard to break old habits or advance new skills.We strongly recommend that some of your community participate in more intensive training offered at The Sargent Center.
+You’ll need capable leaders to take over the work as YRP’s involvement recedes.
 Our goal is to help your community own the work.

 - Implementation Team.
-A critical first step is to assemble your site’s Implementation Team and identify each person’s role in rolling out the Practices.
+A critical first step is to assemble your site’s Implementation Team and identify each person’s role.
 The Team will need adequate training and support so they’re making decisions with a Restorative mindset and modeling Restorative, trauma-informed behavior in the community.
 Our workbook will walk the Team through a sequence of decision clusters they’ll need to consider to develop an effective Implementation Plan.

 - Ongoing Consulting.
 We observe and give feedback, helping to smooth the bumps in the road.
 While people often expect immediate results, culture shift takes time.
-And when crises arise, it’s all too easy to slide back into old habits is all too easy, so booster trainings and more communication may be needed.
+And when crises arise, it’s all too easy to slide back into old habits, so booster trainings and more communication may be needed.
 Even the best plans usually have to be revised, strengthened or updated by working out new Restorative systems.

 - Evaluation.
 It’s vital to keep asking: what will this look like when we’ve got it right?
 How do we know when we’re succeeding?
 What data are available already, and what else should we be monitoring?
 We’ll help you design systems to get feedback from your community and reinforce fidelity to the Restorative model over time.